katademy-decks/kubernetes/README.md

 <details>
 <summary>
-Are pods intended to survive through scheduling failures, node failures or other evictions?
+<b>Are pods intended to survive through scheduling failures, node failures or other evictions?</b>
 </summary>
 No
 </details>

 <details>
 <summary>
-How can any container in a pod enable privileged mode?
+<b>How can any container in a pod enable privileged mode?</b>
 </summary>
-Using the *privileged*&nbsp;flag in the security context of the container spec.
+Using the <b>privileged</b>&nbsp;flag in the security context of the container spec.
 </details>

 <details>
 <summary>
-Why would you allow a container to run in privileged mode?
+<b>Why would you allow a container to run in privileged mode?</b>
 </summary>
 to allow Linux capabilities inside the container.<div>
 </div><div>-----</div><div>